cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 Stopping the Service
 ============================================

-Once an application is deployed:
+Once the application is deployed:

-- Click on the ``Greeting`` in the Application page of the CDAP Console to get to the Service dialogue, then click the *Stop* button; or
+- Click on ``HelloWorld`` in the Overview page of the CDAP Console to get to the Application detail page, click ``Greeting`` in the *Service* pane to get to the Service detail page, then click the *Stop* button; or
 - From the Standalone CDAP SDK directory, use the Command-line Interface:

     * - On Linux: